RagedUnicorn/wow-vanilla-logparser/README.md

 ## How to use

 The Addon has to be separately installed.
 It is not intended to be used as a library.
 The reasoning behind this Addon is to prevent doing the same work multiple times.
-Multiple Addons can register to the same event effectively meaning the message only has to be parsed once and can be used by all registered Addons.
+Multiple Addons can subscribe to the same event effectively meaning the message only has to be parsed once and can be used by all subscribed Addons.

-### Register
+### Subscribe

-To register a callback to an event call the `RegisterCallbackHandler` function and pass both the type of the event and the callback to the function
+To register a callback to an event call the `SubscribeEvent` function and pass both the type of the event and the callback to the function

 ```lua
 --[[